MHussnain1/Network-Toolkit/README.md

 ## Contributing

 Contributions are welcome.
 Keep additions focused, use the standard library unless a dependency is justified, and test utilities only against authorized targets.
-Useful future improvements include fixing the controller-name collision in `main.py`, adding cross-platform ping support, setting the socket timeout before connecting, and adding automated tests.
+Useful future improvements include adding cross-platform ping support, setting the socket timeout before connecting, and adding automated tests.

 ## License